cseshubhamsinghal/hypothesis-testing/README.md

 In order to perform data analysis, we use this concept of hypothesis testing.
 There are various "tests" that can be performed under the term "hypothesis testing", that helps to gain various insights from the data.

-This repository contains sample code that can be used in various projects in various scenarios.
+This repository contains code snippets that can be used in various projects in various scenarios.